Blog

 Seamless In-Hospital Care and Early Recovery

 From the moment patients arrive at the hospital to their first steps post-surgery, care is carefully coordinated.
-MSK Doctors employ advanced hip surgery techniques, often using uncemented implants for eligible patients to promote early movement.
+MSK Doctors employ advanced hip surgery techniques to promote early movement.
 This approach frequently allows patients to go home the same or next day—cutting down hospital time substantially.

 Recovery, especially in the first year, is often described as a “bumpy road” due to its mix of progress and setbacks (Bergman et al., 2025).
 However, modern perioperative protocols stress “early mobilisation” as key to speeding recovery (Wainwright et al., 2019).
 Additionally, sedative management is crucial; recent findings show that “dexmedetomidine can reduce agitation in elderly patients after general anaesthesia without delaying recovery” (Liu et al., 2023).
 Throughout hospital stays, patients at Phoenix Hospital Group receive personalised monitoring and expert support under Professor Lee’s guidance, ensuring safety and comfort.